lamadome/wsl2-microk8s-lab/README.md

 We will be using kubectl for microk8s cluster interactions.
 See [Install kubectl Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) to get started.

 ### LoadBalancer needs:
 - MetalLB: A network LB implementation that tries to “just work” on bare metal clusters.
-See this[Enable MetalLB Addon](https://microk8s.io/docs/addon-metallb)
+See [Enable MetalLB Addon](https://microk8s.io/docs/addon-metallb)